Yellowstone Expeditions Recommended Equipment List

 - Light shirt and pants (sweats are good), for around the camp and sleeping (cotton is OK here)

-- Boots or shoes for around the camp, or down or synthetic fill booties...several of our guests have even recommeded shower and sauna shoes!
+- Boots or shoes for around the camp, or down or synthetic fill booties...several of our guests have even recommended shower and sauna shoes!

 - Blister kit for feet, personal first aid kit, personal medications